AriFordsham/GHCWiki/new-ghci-debugger.md

 - Extend the stack inspection primitive to allow unboxed things to be grabbed.
 (MODERATE)

+- Prevent unification of the Unknown type family with any other type.
+Perhaps by giving it some special kind?
+(MODERATE/EASY)

+- Fix GHCi so that it can work with real tyvars (are those called FlexiTyVars?)
+(UNKNOWN)

 ### Partially done

 - The delete command.
 It is fairly primitive, and probably not done in the best way.
 This will be fixed when the API is finalised.
 (EASY)